tcrurav/xreate/README.md

 * [Sequelize](https://sequelize.org/) - Sequelize is a modern TypeScript and Node.js ORM.
 * [Unity](https://unity.com/) - Unity is a cross-platform 2D and 3D graphics engine.
 * [Mixamo](https://www.mixamo.com/) - To create 3D characters, skeletal rigs, and animations, ready for use in film, games, interactive experiences and illustration.
+* [Jest](https://jestjs.io/) - Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+* [supertest](https://github.com/ladjs/supertest) - provides a high-level abstraction for testing HTTP.
+It has been used together with Jest to test the backend.

 ## Acknowledgments